Editor in Chief: Elisa De Ranieri

 Lina completed her PhD in Trinity College, Dublin.
 Her doctoral research involved the use of linear and non-linear optical techniques for the study of plasmonic and chiral nanostructures.
 For her post-doctoral studies she joined Dublin Institute of Technology to develop a holographic label against counterfeiting.
 She then moved to the Optoelectronics Research Centre at the University of Southampton where she investigated the deposition of materials in micro-structured optical fibres for the study of non-linear optical phenomena.
 Lina handles manuscripts in various areas of photonics and metamaterials and she is based in the London office.

-Associate Editor: Marco Bentivegna
+Senior Editor: Marco Bentivegna

 Marco completed his MS in particle physics and his PhD in quantum information and quantum optics in Sapienza University of Rome.
 For his doctoral research, he worked on quantum computation and simulation using integrated photonic circuits.
 His post-doctoral appointment involved performing experiments on quantum nonlocality and contextuality.
 He handles manuscripts in quantum information, computation and communication, fundamental aspects of quantum theory, information theory and high energy physics.
 Marco is based in the London office.

-Associate Editor: Bishwanath Gaire
+Senior Editor: Bishwanath Gaire